-... the forced resignation of the CEO of Boeing, Harry Stonecipher, for ...
+... the forced resignation of the CEO of Boeing, Harry Stonecipher, for after Boeing Co.
+Chief Executive Harry Stonecipher was ousted from ...

 Watson leverages multiple algorithms to perform deeper analysis

 Stronger evidence can be much harder to find and score...

 - Search far and wide

 - Explore many hypotheses

 - Find judge evidence

 - Many inference algorithms